ischyr/rt-operations-center/README.md

 - Active item is highlighted with a red left border + red tinted background
 - Section labels are uppercase in muted gray
 - Brand mark "Red Ops Center" with pulsing red dot at top
-- Settings + Sign Out pinned at the bottom
+- Settings + Sign Out always pinned at the bottom

 ### TopBar